Techtonica/curriculum/css/css.md

 ### Motivation
 - Cascading style sheets(CSS) is a style sheet language used for describing the look and formatting of a document written in a markup language like HTML.
 - CSS enables the separation of presentation and content and this separation can improve content accessibility, provide more flexibility, reduce complexity and repetition in the structural content.
 - It can completely control how your web pages look without changing your HTML.
-It's an important language for front-end and full-stack web developers to know because today it is used in all webpage.
+It's an important language for front-end and full-stack web developers to know because today it is used in all webpages.

  **Which companies use CSS?** Everyone.
 Some companies with very beautiful sites are [Uber](https://www.uber.com) and [Nokia](https://www.nokia.com/).